abefilm/ABEFILM-TMDB/README.md

 2.  **Add Your API Key to Your Site**

-    This template requires your API key to be available globally.
-Go to your Blogger theme editor (or wherever you can add custom scripts).
-Add the following code just before the closing `</body>` tag, replacing `YOUR_TMDB_API_KEY` with your actual key.
+  To use this template, your TMDB API key must be available globally.
+In Blogger go to Layout →  TMDB API Gadget (Top), and paste the code below, replacing YOUR_TMDB_API_KEY with your TMDB API key.

     ```html
     <script>